 Overnight in The Royal Park Hotel Kyoto Sanjo

-Overnight in Ichikawa Inn
+Overnight in TAOYA Kisoji

-Overnight in Maruya Inn
+Overnight in Tsutaya Inn

 Overnight in Tsutaya Tokinoyado Retreat

-Overnight in Ancient Hotel
+Overnight in Ancient Hotel Karuizawa

 The Royal Park Hotel Kyoto Sanjo offers a stylish, centrally located stay in Kyoto’s Nakagyo Ward.
 Just a short walk from Sanjo Station and the Kamo River, the hotel is surrounded by vibrant dining, shopping, and cultural attractions.
 Modern rooms feature plush bedding, sleek bathrooms, and thoughtful amenities.
 Guests can enjoy a buffet breakfast at Restaurant Monsieur ITOH and unwind at the chic bar lounge.
 With its blend of comfort and convenience, it’s an ideal base for exploring Kyoto’s historic charm.